Ron Boone: Personal

 Boone has a son, JaRon; a daughter, Jozette; and three grandchildren.
 His wife Jackie died of cancer, at age 62, in 2008.

-JaRon Boone played college basketball at the University of Nebraska from 1992–1996, averaging 12.2 points, 2.7 rebounds and 3.5 assists in 127 career games.
+JaRon Boone played college basketball at the University of Nebraska from 1992 to 1996, averaging 12.2 points, 2.7 rebounds and 3.5 assists in 127 career games.

 Boone is an avid golfer saying, "The game of golf is an individual sport that just drives you to try to beat it.
 You’re constantly trying to beat this golf course, knowing damn well how tough it is.
 Then the margin of error in the game itself is so small, it just makes it so competitive and so hard to beat it.
 It’s an addiction.
 So many friends of mine take up this game and they can’t believe what it does.
 What you become after taking it up."

 Boone hosts the annual "Ron Boone Golf Classic" which benefits the Huntsman Cancer Institute.